agarwaltech/agarwaltech/README.md

 > *"An AI that doesn't just answer — it acts."*

-AI-powered IT helpdesk assistant built for **Black Box Network Services AI CoE**.
+AI-powered IT helpdesk assistant .
 Uses a ReAct-style agentic loop with LLaMA 3.1 and function calling to handle multi-step IT queries end-to-end.

 ```
 TOOLS DEPLOYED: